muhammedhamedelgaml/system_monitoring_script/README.md

 # System Monitoring Script

-This script monitors the system's disk usage, memory usage, CPU usage, and running processes.
+This script monitors the system's disk usage, memory usage, CPU usage, and top 5 running processes.
 It sends email alerts when specific thresholds are exceeded, and logs the system's status in a log file.

 ## Features